About the Course

 The self-funded option is the same as the sponsored option in that it includes a 160-hour TESOL certification course, free accommodations throughout the course (accommodations may be shared), free meals (lunch and dinner), transportation (when applicable), 20 hours of Mandarin Chinese classes, and additional Mandarin home study materials.
 We also offer job placement assistance.
 Our goal is to find you a job before the TESOL course finishes.
 The main differences are:

-Self-funded participants are responsible for paying their own tuition fees (US$1500) with flexible payment options.
-Self-funded participants are issued a TESOL certificate upon completion of the first month of training and receipt of all tuition fees.
+Self-funded participants are responsible for paying their own tuition fees (US$1500).
+Self-funded participants are issued a TESOL certificate upon completion of the first month of training.
 These teachers can upgrade this TESOL certificate to a TESOL Diploma after they have taught 500 hours for which we have received evaluations through their employer.

-We send these teachers` application packages to over 100 partner schools throughout China as soon as they arrive in Harbin for TESOL training.
-As it is the teacher`s responsibility to choose their own employer, they may also decide to apply to other schools with which they would like to work.
-Our goal is to find these participants a job before the TESOL course finishes.What is the difference between your TESOL certificate and your TESOL Diploma? (↑Back to Top)
+As it is the teacher`s responsibility to choose their own employer, they may apply to any schools with which they would like to work.
+Our goal is to help find these participants a job before the TESOL course finishes.What is the difference between your TESOL certificate and your TESOL Diploma? (↑Back to Top)

 Will-Excel TESOL issues both government accredited TESOL Certificates and TESOL Diplomas.
 Our TESOL Diploma signifies that you have not only completed the 160-hour TESOL training course, but also have a substantial amount of TESOL teaching practice.